-Now that the event is over and the passions are settling down a bit, it is time to take a step back and evaluate the features that Apple missed in the current iPhone 7 / iPhone 7 plus models.
+Now that the event is over and the passions are settling down a bit, it is time to take a step back and evaluate the Features that Apple Missed in iPhone 7 and iPhone 7 plus models.

 When Apple claims that iPhone 7 is the most advanced iPhone ever made, it is not wrong.
 It is hands-down the most advanced iPhone ever made by Apple…BUT..